SPHEREx mapping of diffuse PAH and H II emission in the Galactic plane: Introduction

 Well mixed with interstellar dust, PAHs are molecules made of carbon and hydrogen atoms arranged in multiply-connected six-member ring structures.
 They efficiently absorb near-ultraviolet photons and re-emit this energy in a series of mid-infrared bands.
 The emission features are produced by the stretching and bending modes of the aromatic C-H and C-C bonds~\citep{Allamandola1985, Tielens2008}, with prominent bands at 3.3, 6.2, 7.7, 8.6, 11.3, and $12.7~\um$~\citep{LegerPuget1984}.
-In the Galactic plane, PAHs are widespread and appear in diffuse clouds, molecular clouds, and especially in the shells surrounding \HII~regions~\citep{Smith2007, Galliano2008, PereiraSantaella2010}.
+In the Galactic plane, PAHs are widespread and appear in the diffuse ISM, in molecular clouds, and especially in the shells surrounding \HII~regions~\citep{Smith2007, Galliano2008, PereiraSantaella2010}.
 Young, massive stars produce strong ultraviolet radiation that ionizes hydrogen, creating \HII~regions.
 Inside these regions, PAHs are often destroyed by the harsh radiation~\citep{Sloan1997, Mori2014}.
 Just outside, in photodissociation regions~(PDRs), the non-ionizing ultraviolet radiation is still strong enough to excite these molecules, but not sufficiently intense to destroy them~\citep{WeingartnerDraine2001}.
 This produces the characteristic PAH shells observed around many \HII~regions~\citep{Watson2009, Watson2010, Winston2012}.

 Measuring how PAH emission changes from the interior of an \HII~region to its surrounding PDR provides a direct way to study PAH depletion and the impact of stellar radiation on these molecules.
 Because the $3.3$-$\um$~feature is most sensitive to small, neutral PAHs~\citep{DraineLi2007, Rigopoulou2021}, mapping this band provides a way to identify where the smallest grains survive and how they are processed as the radiation field changes.
-Previous studies in the Milky Way have largely focused on individual clouds or targeted fields using infrared imaging from instruments such as Spitzer and Herschel~\citep[e.g.,][]{Churchwell2007,Paradis2011}.
+Previous studies in the Milky Way have largely focused on individual clouds or targeted fields using infrared imaging from instruments such as Spitzer~\citep[e.g.,][]{Churchwell2007,Paradis2011}.
+With its all-sky spectral coverage, \spherex\ now enables the study of the distribution of $3.3$-$\um$~PAH emission across the entire Milky Way.